sudo systemctl stop nginx

 This backs up the original self-signed certificates in case you need to revert changes.

-Set up symlinks for the certificates you just generated:
+Set up symlinks for the certificates you generated earlier:

 sudo ln -s /etc/letsencrypt/live/your_domain.com/fullchain.pem /etc/grafana/grafana.pem